blindpandas/bookworm/readme.md

 ```shell
 invoke build
 ```
 * If you've found a bug, or you want to contribute your changes back to bookworm, please create an issue or submit a pull request.
-We welcome any contribution, no matter how small it is.
+We welcome any contribution.

 ### Telegram group